Arsanuos/frontend-nanodegree-arcade-game/README.md

 * Recall that the player cannot move off screen.
  * If the player reaches the water the game should be reset by moving the player back to the initial location.

+## About
+This game was implemented in javascript as a final project for  Object-Oriented JavaScript course at udacity.

 ## How to play
 Just download this repo and open index.html file in your browser.